Conservation and restoration of bone, horn, and antler objects: Treatment

 Treatment is the intentional application of a restoration process to an object in need of care by a conservation professional.
 Reasons for treatments can vary, whether to repair significant damage, to stabilize an object in poor condition, or to prepare an object for exhibition.
-Whatever the reason it is important to note that "Restorations—indeed all treatments—are cumulative.
+Whatever the reason "Restorations—indeed all treatments—are cumulative.
 The preservation of objects in perpetuity implies that they will undergo treatments in the future as many have already in the past.
 Thus there is an ethical imperative for minimizing treatment since subsequent intrusion moves the object farther from its original state."
 This can be especially true of bone, antler, and horn, objects, already removed from their original environments.
 Bone, horn, and antler objects are often part of museum collections and are unique because they require special considerations in terms of care.
 For example, bone, being an organic material, if placed under the right conditions will eventually break down whether in nature or in the collections. causing treatment to be necessary.

 Cross section of ivory tusk.
 Exemplar in Victoria and Albert museum, London.